adaptivui/tapestry-genetify/README.md

 #### How to record a Goal ####

-The module provides also a way to record a goal on a page view or on an event
+The module provides also a way to record a goal on a page view or on an event (used to make the pages evolve toward an optimum)

 ###### Goal annotation  ######